cert-manager/website/content/docs/installation/best-practice.md

 Use two replicas to ensures that there is a standby Pod scheduled to a Node which is ready to take leadership, should the current leader encounter a disruption.
-For example, if the Node on which the leader Pod is running is drained.
+For example, when the leader Pod is drained from its node.
 Or, if the leader Pod encounters an unexpected deadlock.

 There is little justification for using more than 2 replicas of these components.
-Further replicas *may* add a degree of resilience if you have the luxury of sufficient Nodes with sufficient CPU and memory to accommodate the standby replicas.
+Further replicas *may* add a degree of resilience if you have the luxury of sufficient Nodes with sufficient CPU and memory to accommodate additional standby replicas.

 ### webhook